ClickHouse/ClickHouse/docs/en/sql-reference/statements/alter/column.md

 For examples of columns TTL modifying, see [Column TTL](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#mergetree-column-ttl).

-For examples of colum-level settings modifying, see [Column-level Settings](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#column-level-settings).
+For examples of column-level settings modifying, see [Column-level Settings](/docs/en/engines/table-engines/mergetree-family/mergetree.md/#column-level-settings).

 If the `IF EXISTS` clause is specified, the query won’t return an error if the column does not exist.